Man convicted of exploiting daughter's Sarah Lawrence peers - NewsBreak

 NEW YORK — (AP) — A man who moved into his daughter's college dorm and charmed her schoolmates with stories about his wisdom was convicted Wednesday of charges that he exploited the close-knit group, using threats and violence to enrich himself with millions of dollars.

-Lawrence Ray, 62, was convicted at a trial where weeks of testimony chronicled his psychologically manipulative relationship with young people he met in fall 2010 at Sarah Lawrence College, a small New York liberal arts school.
-Ray moved into his daughter's dorm after finishing a prison stint for a securities fraud conviction.
+Lawrence Ray, 62, was convicted on following a Manhattan trial where jurors heard weeks of testimony from witnesses who described his psychologically manipulative relationship with young people he first met at Sarah Lawrence College, a small liberal arts school in New York, starting in the fall of 2010.
+Ray moved into his daughter's dorm after getting out of prison after serving time for a securities fraud conviction.

 After the verdict was read, Ray was returned to custody, where he had been since his early 2020 arrest.

-In a statement, U.S. Attorney Damian Williams said Ray had changed “a group of friends who had their whole lives ahead of them.”

-“For the next decade, he used violence, threats, and psychological abuse to try to control and destroy their lives,” Williams said.
-“He exploited them.
-He terrorized them.
-He tortured them.
-Let me be very clear.
-Larry Ray is a predator.
-An evil man who did evil things.
-Today’s verdict finally brings him to justice.”

-Jurors concluded deliberations less than a day after receiving the case following a monthlong trial that featured testimony from numerous victims who usually referred to Ray just as “Larry.”
-Some testified that Ray had made them believe they had poisoned or otherwise harmed him and they needed to pay him back.
+Jurors reached the verdict after less than a day of deliberations following a monthlong trial that featured testimony from numerous victims.
+Some testified that Ray had convinced them that they had poisoned or otherwise harmed him and they needed to pay him back.

 One woman testified that she became a sex worker to try to pay reparations to Ray after becoming convinced that she had poisoned him.
 She said that, over four years, she gave Ray $2.5 million in installments that averaged between $10,000 and $50,000 per week.